cjacker/pair-gui/README.md

 ## Features
 - 📤 **File Upload**: Scan the QR code to upload files to your computer
-- 📥 **File Download**: Scan the QR code to download files to your mobile phone
+- 📥 **File Download**: Scan the QR code to download selected files to your mobile phone
 - ⚡ **Cross-Platform**: Supports Windows, Linux, and macOS

 ## Quick Start